throttleflight/aerospace-engineering/content/Fundamentals of Materials Science/Module I/Crystallographic Points, Directions, and Planes.md

 ---
-title: Crystallographic Points, Direction, and Planes
+title: Crystallographic Points, Directions, and Planes
 ---

 #### Table of Contents